Visva-Bharati to take possession of land from Amartya Sen on May 6

 Visva-Bharati vice-chancellor Bidyut Chakrabarty has claimed Sen’s father rented only 1.25-acre land on a 99-year lease in 1943 and .13 decimal land should be returned

-Visva-Bharati has issued a notice to Nobel Laureate Amartya Sen saying the central university will take possession of .13 decimal of the 1.38 acre leased land from his ancestral property on its campus at Santiniketan in West Bengal on May 6
+Visva-Bharati has issued an eviction order to Nobel Laureate Amartya Sen saying the central university will take possession of 13 decimal of the 1.38-acre leased land from his ancestral property on its campus at Santiniketan in West Bengal on May 6.

 “There are directives/advisories from the Gov’t of India/West Bengal, reports of the expert committees on security and maintenance of assets of Visva-Bharati, and the CAG’s audit observations regarding the necessity and urgency of removing unauthorized occupation or encroachment from the public premises of Visva-Bharati,” the order said.